 After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with a single spice blend and all-natural ingredients.
-Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the spices with healthier higher quality options.
+Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the blend with higher quality options.
 Around the same time I was shocked and surprised to learn we were not the only family to make "Chilau" and that my gramma was one of many who made this iconic dish.

-In 2016 with a newborn and a dream I launched a crowd funding campaign and successfully raise the funds to develop Chilau Sauce!
-See Original Video I used below.
+In 2016 with a newborn and a dream I launched a crowd funding campaign and successfully raise the funds to develop Chilau!

 My grandmother Minnie Hallback is a straight shooter and pulls no punches.
 So naturally, I wouldn't launch the brand until she gave me the seal of approval.
 After months of perfecting the recipe, I was finally brave enough to go to her for the final taste test...
 She loved it!
-In fact, she now uses the sauce to make her Crab Chilau because it saves her time without sacrificing her sauce's authentic flavor.
+In fact, she now uses the sauce to make her Crab Chilau because it saves her time without sacrificing her recipe's authentic flavor.

 While developing the base recipe I noticed similarities with the flavor profiles and uses this flavor could bring to cooking styles of other Historic Food Cultures like New Orleans, Louisiana and Charleston, South Carolina.
-The core to this coastal style of cooking coupled with aromatic staples like bell pepper, onion, garlic, celery and cayenne pepper are the base components which makes Chilau Sauce a perfect base for many types of stews.
-I love celebrating Tampa Bay and Ybor City Culture, but this flavor also captures the essence of coastal cities and legendary food districts such as New Orleans and South Carolina.
+The core to this coastal style of cooking coupled with aromatic staples like bell pepper, onion, garlic, celery and cayenne pepper are the base components which makes Chilau Stew Base a perfect base for many types of stews.
+This flavor also captures the essence of coastal cities and legendary food districts such as New Orleans and South Carolina.

-The story of this brand may have began in Tampa, but as our customers have spread across the country Chilau is quickly becoming the 1# flavor base for rich and bold flavor in Stews, Gumbo, Chowder, Boils, Fried Seafood and even grilled meats and BBQ.Grab a bottle of Chilau!
+The story of this brand may have began in Tampa, but as our customers have spread across the country Chilau is quickly becoming the 1# stew base for southern inspired Stews, Gumbo, Chowder, Boils, Fried Seafood and even grilled meats and BBQ.Grab a jar of Chilau!